 Sunday, July 14, 2019

-Lots of Lodispotto OPs
+Lodispotto OPs

 Since purchasing my first Lodispotto OP (secondhand), I found that what's amazing is that you usually pay more than half the price of a Liz Lisa OP.
 The downside is that this encouraged me to buy a couple more of old school Lodispotto OPs.